 If you need a good place to start, here’s an article with some networking tips.

-If you’re a recent graduate, one of the best places to start is asking your former classmates and friends who already found jobs.
+If you’re a recent graduate, one of the best places to start is to ask former classmates and friends who already found jobs.
 Find out if their companies are hiring more people without work experience.

 Don’t be apologetic or timid when you ask them either.
 Sometimes these companies offer a BIG referral bonus to the current employees if they refer a new hire.
 So you might be making your friend hundreds or even thousands of dollars (seriously!)

 I know it’s a little nerve-racking to ask people for help or to network in general.
 But trust me – it could be the difference between finding a job fast and searching months without any good job offers.
 One or two phone calls (or emails, text messages, etc.) can turn your job search around overnight when it comes to referrals.

 Decide on set hours that you’ll apply each day (yes, it takes hours per day).
 Keep a consistent routine and hold yourself accountable.
 It’s like a job, but you’re the boss and you need to be honest with yourself about how much effort you’re giving, and if it’s enough you need to do something about it.